You are listening to the Sean Hannity Radio Show Podcast.

 Trayvon could have been my son.

-Just like he did when he said, Well, I could have been me in Trayvon 35 years ago.
+Just like he did when he said, well, I could have been me in Trayvon 35 years ago.

-He said all of that before an eyewitness testified in that case that he saw Trayvon Martin on top of George Zimmerman with the tape and a recording of George Zimmerman screaming like he's dying and the shot then going off.
+He said all of that before an eyewitness testified in that case that he saw Trayvon Martin on top of George Zimmerman with a tape and a recording of George Zimmerman screaming like he's dying and the shot then going off.

 And just like he rushed to judgment with the Cambridge police, which resulted in the stupid beer summit of his.

-Now, why does he only speak out during these high profile incidences?
+Now, why does he only speak out during these high-profile incidences?

 Why does he speak out before any due process goes on?

-So far, all the cops, as I predicted in Baltimore, have been found innocent, not guilty.
+Or if it's Freddie Gray, so far, all the cops, as I predicted, in Baltimore have been found innocent, not guilty.

 Nobody saw any incident of any abuse.